ManshaP/Praktikum/README.md

 # Praktikum
 Will this ever end?
-Yes, at one million K
+Yes, at one hundred million K